 Another bout of pancreatitis?

 Does it warrant an emergency visit?
 Our experience with emergency veterinary care is mixed at best.
-After some discussion, we decided to give it a little bit of time to see whether it improves.
+After some discussion, we decided to give it a little bit of time to see whether it improved.

-Don’t get me wrong, I was worried sick.
+Don’t get me wrong.
+I was worried sick.
 But as worrisome as it looked, it didn’t look like a gotta-see-a-vet-right-now type of emergency.
 At least not yet.

 It was a major relief.

 Sometimes the body can deal with things on its own

 I’m not a proponent of wait and see approach, ever.
 Ironically, though, I also believe in giving the body a chance to heal itself when it can.
 Cookie being a young and healthy dog, her body did a great job resolving whatever the problem was.

 Perhaps she felt terrible, and it passed.
 Maybe she’s a bit of a drama queen?